nap32/ohm/README.md

 Ohm is an intercepting proxy designed to passively parse request-response pairs into a common format and update/insert to a database.\
 \
-Ohem is written in rust using the powerful tokio asynchronous runtime engine and leveraging hyper as an HTTP library.\
+Ohm is written in rust using the powerful tokio asynchronous runtime engine and leveraging hyper as an HTTP library.\
 \
-As a result, Ohm is a fast and memory-safe asynchronous HTTP / HTTPS intercepting proxy.\
+As a result, Ohm is a fast and memory-safe asynchronous HTTP / HTTPS intercepting proxy.

 ### Features